lukecdev/PP2-High-Low/README.md

     ![Final Score](assests/images/score-sc.png)

-# Features left to Implement
+## Features left to Implement
->  These are features that I would have liked to implement for the site if I had more available time and more knowledge on the subject.
+These are features that I would have liked to implement for the site if I had more available time and more knowledge on the subject.

-# Future Features
->
->
+    - High score tracker, to add a highscores modal for each seperate game.
+To be able to input username to push to a leaderboard.
+    - Countdown Clock, a timer that counts down when a question is presented to the user to display how long the user has left to answer the question.

 # Technologies Used